-- (a) the top of an edger is covered effectively to control flying debris; - (b) the roll of an edger is kept in contact with the material being cut; and edger is provided with a safeguard to protect workers from material thrown from the infeed rolls or the outfeed rolls.
+- (a) the top of an edger is covered effectively to control flying debris; - (b) the roll of an edger is kept in contact with the material being cut; and - (c) an edger is equipped with an effective kickback device to protect workers from material thrown from either end of the edger. - (2) An employer or contractor shall ensure that an overhead or double arbour saw edger is provided with a safeguard to protect workers from material thrown from the infeed rolls or the outfeed rolls.